CaravanaCloud/cloud-janitor/README.md

 # Task Tree

 "Task Tree" is an automation tool to help developers build and share maintenance and troubleshooting tasks.
+It is built to:

+* Save time and money for Red Hat customers & partners.
+* Be safe to execute, in prod.
-It is built to be easy to run and customize.
+* Be easy to run and customize.
+* Provide correct filtering and dependency resolution
+* Report results effectively

 # Getting Started using the JAR release
 1. Download the latest JAR release: